Zhejiang Walter Tubular Motor supplier

 speed and torque relation

-45mm tubular motor reducer
+45mm tubular motor gearbox

 The motor rotates too fast for practical use.